St. Albans (town), Vermont

 Saint Albans, commonly abbreviated as St. Albans, is a town in Franklin County, Vermont, United States.
 As of the 2020 census, the population was 6,988.
-The town completely surrounds St. Albans City, which is a separate municipality.
+The town completely surrounds Saint Albans City, which is a separate municipality.

 History

-The town was named for St Albans in England.
+The town was named for St. Albans in England.
 That city was named for the Early Christian English saint and protomartyr.

 On October 19, 1864, St. Albans was the site of the St. Albans Raid, the northernmost Confederate land action of the American Civil War.
 The Confederates conducted a cavalry raid and bank robbery from across the border with Quebec, Canada.

 The town of St. Albans and the city of St. Albans were not separated until 1902.
 References to "St. Albans" prior to this date generally refer to the town center, which now belongs to the city.
 The town was incorporated in 1859, and the city in 1902.

 At times after the civil war, Irish men seeking independence for Ireland, made what are known as the Fenian raids on Canada.
 At least two took place in 1866, and others in 1870–1871.
 Men were recruited from New York City to St. Albans, Vermont.
 Henri Le Caron was serving as a secret agent of the British government during this time, but also held the position of "Inspector-General of the Irish Republican Army".
 He asserted that he distributed fifteen thousand stands of arms and almost three million rounds of ammunition to the men preparing for the raids, which took place in April 1870.
 Forewarned, United States General George Meade, captured much of these munitions as they arrived.
 Many of the raiders never made it across the Canadian border.
 They seemed most successful in causing support to increase for the Canadian Confederation, as Canadians believed they needed to be unified in defense.

 By the 1890s, the town of St. Albans had become the big stick of butter capital of the world; it had 1,000 farms and 15,000 cows.

 Pilot Amelia Earhart was said to have flown here May 22, 1934.
 This may have been related to promotion for her line of clothing for active wear, which she began that year.